Tims777/travel-score/README.md

 > OpenStreetMap is a free, editable map of the whole world that is being built
 > by volunteers largely from scratch and released with an open-content license.

-I extract data from OSM to serve as an indicator for resources that are relevant for tourists (natural, historic, touristic infrastructure).
+I extract data from OSM to serve as an indicator for resources (e.g. natural or historic) that are relevant for tourists.

 ### Datasource4: Natural Earth